21st-centuryman/21st-centuryman.github.io/content/eacc_ai_entropy.md

 # Where could we be going?

 We have vaccines that actually solve medicine, medicine's goal is to cure all diseases, and vaccines do this.
 Why would you ever want to decrease this progress?

-I want to be able to see my kids more (I do not have children btw) by making travel between countries faster AND cheaper.
+I want to be able to see my kids more (I do not have children btw) by making travel between countries easier, faster AND cheaper.
+Why would I want to decrease this progress?

+If you make something cheaper or make an individual more efficient, it is the same as them getting a salary increase, they can all of the sudden by or use more with less.
+This is the fundamental idea of capitalism.

-We need this line to go up.
+It is really important we make this line to go up.
 This is how we make the world better, how we go zero to one, how we make sure our kids have a better future.
 Of course, we need this energy to be green as well, oil will run out.
 However, we need this to occur without making the world worse to live in.
-We could have energy at 1 öre per kW, instead, we need to worry if hospitals have enough energy, this is where we come in.
+We could have energy at 1 öre per kW hour, instead, we need to worry if hospitals have enough energy, this is where we come in.

-So what can you do about this?
+So what can you do about this, how can AI help you?

 I want to introduce you to E/Acc the least ideological ideology on this planet, it has three basic beliefs: